Employee Technology Guide

 Accessing your PantherMail

-The easiest way to view your PantherMail is via the secure Web interface located at www.eiu.edu/panthermail.
-All you need is a computer with an Internet connection and a Web browser.
-No configuration is necessary.
-Simply enter your NetID and password in the spaces provided in order to get started.
+The best way to access your PantherMail is via the Web interface (www.eiu.edu.panthermail).
+Simply log in with your EIU NetID and password in the spaces provided in order to get started.

 Official email verification